rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 ### Customization

-Diagram as code tools have many existing themes and settings that can be used for style customization.
+Diagrams as code tools have many existing themes and settings that can be used for style customization.

 ```mermaid
 %%{init: {'theme':'forest'}}%%